The University of Illinois is committed to protecting the academic freedom and personal safety of our scholars.

 - Co-authors and collaborators may be affected, as the attack may have repercussions beyond campus.
 It may be beneficial to contact the relevant disciplinary organizations.

 The effects of the attack will linger beyond the immediate episode.
 The scholar may lose trust in the broader community or experience reduced confidence.
-Connect the scholar with Faculty/Staff Assistance Services, who can assist with any recurring personal issues.
+Connect the scholar with Faculty/Staff Assistance and Well-Being Services, who can assist with any recurring personal issues.
 Follow up with the scholar periodically.

 Be aware that the attack may have implications for promotion and tenure.
 The faculty member may experience a decline in productivity.
 Be sure to discuss this with the faculty member in the months after the attack.
 Consider the possibility of tenure rollback.
 Keep in mind, when soliciting external evaluations for the promotion process, that the attack may affect the scholar’s reputation.